The Basics of Rewards Credit Cards

 Tiered vs. Flat Rewards

 You might earn a set number of rewards for every dollar you spend.
-Or, you may earn a smaller amount of rewards on the first dollars you purchase during the year and a larger amount of rewards once you reach a certain threshold.
+Or, you may earn a smaller amount of rewards for the first dollars you purchase during the year and a larger amount of rewards once you reach a certain threshold.
 Still, other credit cards pay higher rewards on certain categories and a smaller reward on all other spending.

 The best reward credit card programs are only available to consumers with the best credit scores.
 If your credit score needs improvement you may not qualify for any reward credit cards.